-5. Leverage - A source of revenue or security for payment of DWSRF debt obligations The State may use assets deposited in the DWSRF Fund to "leverage" (i.e., increase) the total amount of funds available within the DWSRF (section 1452(f)(4)).
-Leveraging is accomplished by using DWSRF assets as a source of revenue or security for the payment of the principal and interest on revenue or general obligation bonds issued by the State.
+Guidance (Condenced) Annotations (NRRI) 5.
+Leverage - A source of revenue or security for payment of DWSRF debt obligations The State may use assets deposited in the 5.
+Leveraging is a permitted use of DWSRF Fund to "leverage" (i.e., increase) the DWSRF funds.
+This is done by using the total amount of funds available within the DWSRF assets as a committed source of DWSRF (section 1452(f)(4)) .
+Leveraging is revenue to repay other state debt accomplished by using DWSRF assets as a obligations. source of revenue or security for the payment of the principal and interest on revenue or Commissions may wish to encourage general obligation bonds issued by the State. leveraging to increase the loan funds.
 The net proceeds of the sale of the bonds secured by the DWSRF must be deposited into the DWSRF.